jchitpin/MarkovWeightedEFMs.jl/docs/src/tutorials/boilerplate-for-bigg-gems.md

 # Boilerplate code for ACHMC analysis of BiGG models

-The following code is provided to quickly construct ACHMC models of BiGG metabolic models and others stored in the SBML file format.
+The following code is provided to construct ACHMC models of BiGG metabolic models (and others) stored in the SBML file format.
 Each code block is designed to be standalone with calculations saved to file and re-loaded in a subsequent code block.
+Since metabolic models can be quite complex, individual pre-processesing functions are used rather than the wrapper function `preprocess_all_for_atomic_chmc`.
 Unfortunately, BiGG does not store SMILES strings so these will need to be manually compiled by the user.

-Note we recommend starting with relatively small networks (<500 metabolites and reactions in the original metabolic model) for computational feasibility.
+Note we recommend starting with relatively small networks (<500 metabolites and reactions in the original metabolic model) for computational feasibility before scaling to larger ones.

 ## Inputs (from BiGG)